 Our workers compensation attorneys in Wisconsin know the tactics used to reduce benefits or eliminate them entirely, and we know the strategies most effective in countering such challenges.

-Handling Disputes W ith Stipulation O f Fact A nd Compromise Agreement
+Injury Claims After A Fall Handling Disputes With Stipulation O f Fact And Compromise Agreement

 If a dispute in a workers’ compensation claim does arise, both sides may want to do what they can to avoid a lengthier/ more expensive hearing and appeal process.
 In those cases, one may opt for a stipulation of fact agreement or compromise agreement.